Netherlands: International Perspectives on Sexuality and Gender

 Students attend a guest lecture series in which researchers, practitioners, and activists provide a broad range of perspectives on sexuality and gender in Dutch and international contexts.
 The lecturers represent a range of disciplines, including political science, women/gender studies, homo studies, media studies, and anthropology.
 Lecturers include prominent academics, professionals, and activists.
 Students also attend some of the public lectures at the University of Amsterdam (UvA) presented by the Amsterdam Research Center for Sexuality and Gender (ARC-GS), the George Mosse Foundation, and UvA Pride.

 The course also includes a mini seminar series on critical theory.
 This series explores multiple, often contradictory, theories in describing and analyzing sexuality and gender.
 The focus of this aspect of the course is on the application of theory in the broader context and in relation to the student’s Independent Study Project.

 (GEND 3005 / 3 credits / 45 class hours)

-This course examines migration and migrant communities in the Netherlands, focusing primarily on the more recent Islamic immigrants from Turkey and Morocco.
-The course explores how issues of gender and sexuality impact the migrant experience; the perception of these migrant communities by mainstream Dutch society; and Dutch political discourse on the intersections of migration, gender, and sexuality.
+This course examines migration and migrant communities in the Netherlands, focusing primarily on postcolonial migration from Indonesia, Suriname, and the Antilles and on labor migration from Turkey and Morocco.
+The course explores how issues of migration, gender, and sexuality impact the experience of migrants in the Netherlands; the perception of migrant communities by mainstream Dutch society; and Dutch political and everyday discourse on migration and assimilation.
 During a two-week excursion to Morocco, students examine these issues from the context of one of the primary migrant-sending nations.

 Introduction to Dutch Language - syllabus (PDF)